Yasi92/read-and-recommend/testing.md

 ###  Navigation Bar
 - Click on every single link on the navigation bar to assure they are all properly wired up.
-- Check the page URL and make sure it shows the right path name. (http://read-and-recommend.herokuapp.com/get_books)
+- Check the page URL and make sure it shows the right pathname. (http://read-and-recommend.herokuapp.com/get_books)
 - Check the accessibility to the links that are supposed to be visible on the two different states of logged In/Out.
 - Hover over every single link to make sure they have the proper style.
 - Click on the links and make sure the active style is applied to them until another link is clicked.